The 7 Cursed Objects You Should Never Take Home From Hawaii

 State law explicitly prohibits taking coral from Hawaii’s shoreline.
 That includes the beautiful white pieces washed up on the beach.
 It includes chunks broken off during storms.
 Living coral is obviously off-limits, but even the dead stuff carries legal and cultural weight here.

-Here’s what nobody mentions about the snorkeling experience, though.
+Here’s what nobody tells you about the snorkeling experience.

 You can float over entire coral cities for an hour and never see the same fish twice.
 That experience is worth a hundred pieces of dead coral on a shelf.